FerretDB/FerretDB/website/blog/2024-02-12-guide-disaster-recovery-ferretdb-elotl-nova-kubernetes.md

 This configuration ensures seamless healing in case of unexpected events, greatly improving the resilience of the FerretDB deployment.

 To learn more about FerretDB, see the [documentation](https://docs.ferretdb.io/understanding-ferretdb/).

+To learn more about Nova, see [Nova Documentation and try it for free](https://docs.elotl.co/nova/intro/).

 _Thanks to Selvi Kadirvel, Henry Precheur, Janek Baranowski , Pawel Bojanowski, Justin Willoughby, Madhuri Yechuri from Elotl team for reviewing this blog post._